Mastercard/flow/doc/src/main/markdown/further.md

 then you can use the report replay feature to quickly iterate changes to your flows until the system model is accurate.

-Run the same test that produced the report, but set system property `mctf.report.replay` to activate replay mode.
+Run the same test that produced the report, but set system property `mctf.replay` to activate replay mode.
 The property can be set to the path to the report to read data from, or to `latest` to replay from the most recent report in `target/mctf`.

 You can use [`Replay.isActive()`][Replay.isActive()] in your assertion components to avoid setup and teardown activities that serve no purpose when the source of data is a report rather than the actual system.